-1st June 2016 marked the sixth anniversary of the 'North-East History Tour' - a labour of love which began with a post on the site of the Battle of Halidon Hill near the Scottish border.
-Six years and more than 400 posts later, we find ourselves having travelled the length of the North-East coast, around Cleveland, back up to the Border, then down once again into the depths of Durham - with still a long, long way to go!
+1st June 2017 marked the seventh anniversary of the 'North-East History Tour' - a labour of love which began with a post on the site of the Battle of Halidon Hill near the Scottish border.
+Seven years and more than 450 posts later, we find ourselves having travelled the length of the North-East coast, around Cleveland, back up to the Border, then down once again into the depths of Durham - and then back up north again!

 I now only post to the 'Tour' once per week instead of twice - usually on a Tuesday.
 But do not despair, for I am slightly changing the format - hopefully for the better.
 For I am opening up the blog to guest posts.